Last updated: October 11th, 2021

 It seems that the main difference here is that unlike the previous generation, both the PS4 and Xbox variants look identical and use the same naming convention.

-Of course, Logitech has stated that many substantial internal upgrades come with the G923 including Logitech Trueforce; a built in wheel vibration technology (essentially rumble motors that most users deactivate).
+Of course, Logitech has stated that many substantial internal upgrades come with the G923 including Logitech Trueforce; a built-in wheel vibration technology (essentially rumble motors that most users deactivate).

 While it’s nice to see the company are still trying to innovate and release new solutions for us sim racers, there was quite a bit of disappointment among the sim community when this wheel was unveiled as many of us were hoping for something brand new.
 My advice would be to stick with the G29/G920, save yourself a bit of cash, and wait for Logitech to up its game and come up with something genuinely fresh!
-Anyway, let’s hope the company listen to our feedback and go back to the drawing board for the next G series wheel iteration.
+Anyway, let’s hope the company listens to our feedback and go back to the drawing board for the next G series wheel iteration.

 In the meantime, I would like to show you a few more great products the company has released that can improve your sim experience.
 Firstly, speakers.